TejasVarute/Remind-Me-Later/Readme.md

 ### 🔔 Notifications

-- Browser notifications are triggered for upcoming reminders using built-in JavaScript notification APIs.
+- Browser notifications are triggered for upcoming reminders using JavaScript.

 ---